Podcasts & RSS Feeds

 Pushing to expand the ban on a lawn care ingredient

-Algal blooms continue to plague Lake Erie.
+Cyanobacteria blooms continue to plague Lake Erie.
 Farms and wastewater have gotten a lot of attention for contributing nutrients that create these harmful blooms.

 More recently, the spotlight has focused on lawn care.
 Grass fertilizers can also contain phosphorus that winds up in waterways.
 Michigan and other states around the Great Lakes have already banned lawn fertilizers that contain phosphorus.
 Now international regulators and others are pushing Ohio and Pennsylvania to do the same.

 Greener grass and a greener lake

 Michael Pelletier is spreading fertilizer pellets in the grass of a manicured, park-like area, behind a new business development.

 “Once the fertilizer starts to work, you’ll see the color improve, the turf will fill in, some of these thin areas in the shade will fill in a little more, it’ll recover from the winter damage, the plants should be strong, healthy, dense turf,” he says.

 Pelletier has been doing this kind of work for more than 30 years.

 But these days, fertilizer is getting a bad name because it can run off the land and into waterways.
 The Great Lakes, particularly Lake Erie, have been choked with cyanobacteria blooms (sometimes referred to as blue-green algal blooms) in recent years.
 And fertilizer ingredients such as nitrogen, and especially phosphorus, are getting much of the blame.

 Dave Dempsey is a policy advisor at the International Joint Commission.